betler/g-mail-relay-api/README.md

 | 3       | null             | 'APP1'           | 'New Customer'      |
 | 4       | null             | 'APP2'           | 'Password Recovery' |

-In the next table, it is stated the chosen configuration when different emails are receive:
+In the next table, it is stated the chosen configuration when different emails are received:

 | from                | applicationId | messageType         | Chosen config                                                |
 | ------------------- | ------------- | ------------------- | ------------------------------------------------------------ |